ki11men0w/oraddl/README.md

                                                 materialized view logs.
 Names are case sensitive.
                                                 If you specify no names then all materialized view logs will be retrieved
-     --list=ITEM                                Names of objects of any type to retrieve.
+     --list=NAME,NAME,...
+Names of objects of any type to retrieve.
 Names are case sensitive.
 Use this option instead of --tables, --views, etc. if the type of objects is unknown